jmicko/coinbot/README.md

 Postgresql should be setup and a new database should be created with the name "coinbot".
 There is a database.sql file that can be used to generate the required tables.

-### .env file
+### Environment Variables

-- A .env file should be created at the base of the file tree.
-There is an example in the root folder named 'env'.
-Change the name to '.env', and change the values appropriately.
-Server session secret should be a long string that is not easily guessed, as it is used to.
+- Environment variables will need to be set.
+There is an example .env file in the root folder named 'env'.
+Change the name to '.env', and change the values appropriately, or you can set the variables in your OS if you prefer.
+Server session secret should be a long string that is not easily guessed, as it is used to identify sessions.
 If you do not change it, anyone with this repo will be able to guess it.
+Setting the NODE_ENV variable to 'production' will generate a cryptographically sound string for you.
+This will log out any users, but is more secure.

 ## Available Scripts